Call Us 800.362.8774 Call Us 866-294-5847 Contact Training Training Training WeatherTRAK Login WaterCompass Login AppManager Login

 Process Steps

 1. Confirm the expected mA draw for the wire path or section of wire path you are testing.
 This can be done by summing the mA draw of each two-wire device downstream of your measurement location.
-(Refer to Device mA Draw table below)
+Enter the device quantities from where you're taking your clamp measurement to the end of your wire path into the Two-wire Device mA Draw Reference and Calculator.

 1. Confirm that the mA draw on the red and black wires match.
 With your milliamp clamp meter, clamp the red wire and record the mA value.
 Do the same for the black wire.